What is Alexithymia?

 Want to build emotional clarity?

-If emotions tend to show up as sensations or fog, we can help you strengthen awareness and language in a steady, compassionate way.
+If internal state often registers as body cues or a vague “off” feeling—without clear emotion words—we can help you strengthen awareness and language in a steady, compassionate way.